butla/bultrowicz.com/setup_and_sync_laptops.rst

 I had to find (remind myself how to) input images into `.rst` files :) With `ag` ("the silver searcher"), BTW :)

-Ok, and now I wanna keep looking at my post, see how the images I've look.
+Ok, and now I wanna keep looking at my post, see how the images I've added look.
 So I'm gonna run some make commands in additional ``tmux`` panes:

 .. image:: /_static/workstation_setup_with_ansible/tmux_panes_with_rebuilding.png